richieaquino-grc/grc-automation/README.md

-as file-based control tests has grown into live audits against real cloud and SaaS environments AWS, Google Cloud, and 1Password including near-real-time detection via event streaming, not just point-in-time snapshots, plus a credential-free early-warning check against HR system-of-record data (modeled on NetSuite/SuitePeople).
+as file-based control tests has grown into live audits against real cloud and SaaS environments AWS, Google Cloud, and 1Password including near-real-time detection via event streaming, not just point-in-time snapshots, plus a credential-free early-warning check against HR system-of-record data (modeled on NetSuite).
 One script runs on an automated daily schedule via GitHub
 Actions.
 A control catalog (control_catalog.yaml) ties every script back to a documented risk hypothesis, owner, and framework mapping, so the collection reads as a program rather than a set